Shellanigans/RegShot_CLI/README.md

 - You need to make sure your first shot file has the extension ".hivu"

+- I only made one for ANSI not unicode

 ## Usage
 Taking a RegShot:
 ```